Ewins518/IMBD-with-Dash/README.md

 ### Percentage Distribution of Movies by Decade
 Displays a donut chart showing the percentage distribution of movies by decade.
-The center hole size and label placement can be customized.
+The center hole size and percentage and labels are shown inside the sectors of the chart.
 ![Screenshot](/screenshot/3.png)

 ### Number of Films Grouped by Date